keremoktar/keremoktar.github.io/docs/advice.md

 Here, I clarify the expectations, norms, and reality of academia.

 ## Chapter 1: PhD Applications.
-This is a guide to getting into a PhD program.
-Before you begin, know that this is a hard process, and one that is best navigated with some help.
+This Chapter is a guide to navigating PhD applications.

+Before you begin, know that this is a hard process, and that you will really benefit from some help.
 If you do not have professors or friends in academia, and especially if you come from a disadvantaged background of any sort, I strongly suggest reaching out to [Project SHORT](https://www.project-short.com/).
-It is a free, international application support program that pairs you up with a PhD mentor.
+- It is a free, international application support program that pairs you up with a PhD mentor.
 I've been volunteering with them for years, and it's been a great experience!

 Last Updated: 01/2024
 - [Section 0](#truth): Should you choose academia?